theheroGAC/Autoplugin/README.md

 - usbmc
 # Small note for the translation of the language for Chinese friends
 Download the **font.pgf** file(here https://github.com/theheroGAC/Autoplugin/blob/master/translations/font/font.pgf ) and insert it in the path **ux0:data/autoplugin/font** (Remember if the font folder does not exist you have to create it) for fix translation in Chinese
+# Nightly version
+During the week there will be Nightly versions with changes to the source code.
+On the weekend a stable release of all these changes
 # Credits:
  Thank you
 - Team OneLua